daveworth/daveworth.github.com/_posts/2012-12-25-coffee-setups-for-the-persnikkity.markdown

 and a [beaker-mug](http://www.hometrainingtools.com/glass-beaker-mug-400-ml/p/CE-BMUG400/)
 completes the motif.

+### Process

-Another pretty great tool for dialing in your process is [Intelligensia Coffee](http://www.intelligentsiacoffee.com/)'s [iPhone App](https://itunes.apple.com/us/app/intelligentsia-coffee/id404497566?mt=8).
+A great tool for dialing in your process is [Intelligensia Coffee](http://www.intelligentsiacoffee.com/)'s [iPhone App](https://itunes.apple.com/us/app/intelligentsia-coffee/id404497566?mt=8).
 I discovered it by scanning their random QRCode at a store carrying them but am very glad I did.
 The app itself has information about their coffees,